apache/comdev-site/source/newcommitter.md

 We do the vote on the `private@` mailing list to enable a frank discussion.

+We invite people to join as committers/PMC members, not github ids.
+It is fine to refer to the candidate's github id for context, but the person should be referred to by their name.
+It is not necessary to have their full legal name (that will be kept private) but it is important to use their name, as they refer to themselves in email.
+If a person is known only by their github id, it is ok to ask them for their real name prior to holding a VOTE.

 Start a separate [VOTE] thread for each new person.
 This makes it much easier to review the email archives.